holoviz/panel/doc/tutorials/basic/build_chatbot.md

 :::

 :::{admonition} Note
-To make the Streaming Chat Bot scale to many users you should use `async`.
+To make the Streaming Chat Bot scale to many users you should be using `async`.
 You will learn more about scaling applications and `async` in the [Intermediate Tutorials](../intermediate/index.md).
 :::

 ## Learn More